“What is Echolalia?” This is a question I get from parents all the time. So, I’m going to do my best to clear it up for you.

 This particular technique depends on the child’s cognitive level.
 Can a child comprehend language?
 Do they recognize different linguistic cues?
 These are all things that an in-person therapist would have to be involved in and help you determine.

 While it may be hard to find an in-person speech therapist for your little one, online classes and video conferencing consultations are great alternatives to getting the help you need.

 I can understand the concerns that online therapy may not be as effective as an in-person invention.
-Still, from my first-hand experience, I’ve seen remarkable progress using online learning with my students, especially for echolalia intervention.
+Still, from my first-hand experience, I’ve seen remarkable progress using online learning with my students.

 You can also check out my blog to see the full list of benefits of virtual therapy.